wilsonliaows/docs/features/lookup-tables.md

 * Add entry

 ### Lookup entry action
 The lookup entry action allows you to search for an entry (a row in the lookup table) by any of its values.
-The lookup entry action behaves like a search and retrieves a single entry; the first matching entry depending on the values passed in.
+The lookup entry action behaves like a search and retrieves a single entry.
+The first matching entry depends on the values passed in.
 If you have duplicated entries (i.e. your lookup will return more than one entry), only one entry will be retrieved.

 In the example below, we have a table called **Vacation Rules** with 4 columns - vacation type, department ID, job code and job title.